 On May 19, 2009, we received a letter from the Investment Division of the Small Business Administration (the "SBA") that invited us to continue moving forward with the licensing of a small business investment company ("SBIC") subsidiary.
-Although our application to license this entity as an SBIC with the SBA is subject to the SBA approval, we remain cautiously optimistic that we will complete the licensing process.
-Our SBIC subsidiary will be a wholly-owned subsidiary and will be able to rely on an exclusion from the definition of "investment company" under the 1940 Act, and thus will not elect to be treated as a business development company under the 1940 Act.
-Our SBIC subsidiary will have an investment objective similar to ours and will make similar types of investments in accordance with SBIC regulations.
+Although our application to license this entity as a small business investment company with the SBA is subject to the SBA approval, we remain cautiously optimistic that we will complete the licensing process.
+To the extent that we receive such approval, our SBIC subsidiary will be allowed to issue SBA-guaranteed debentures, subject to the required capitalization of the SBIC subsidiary.
+SBA-guaranteed debentures carry long-term fixed rates that are generally lower than rates on comparable bank and other debt.